-Where applications do not conform to the criteria set out in this policy, applicants will be informed in writing and will be provided with details of the reasons for refusal.
+Where applications do not conform to the criteria set out in this policy, applicants will be informed in writing and will be provided with details of the reasons for the refusal.
+Unsuccessful applicants have the right of appeal where they believe a) that their application has not been processed in accordance with the criteria set out in this policy, or b) that there are exceptional circumstances that would justify an exception to be made to the policy.